abdulmahl/abdulmahl/README.md

 Hello, GitHub! 👋

-# Mduduzi Abdul Mahlangu here.
+# Mduduzi Abdul Mahlangu here

-I'm Mduduzi A. Mahlangu, a student at Brigham Young University-Idaho and a passionate frontend web developer with 8 months of internship experience.
+a student at Brigham Young University-Idaho and a passionate frontend web developer with 8 months of internship experience.
 Welcome to my GitHub profile!

 ## About Me